 This is the most important technical step.
 A payment gateway is the “bridge” between your store and the bank.
 It allows your customers to pay securely.

-I personally recommend Stripe.
+I recommend Stripe.
 It’s incredibly reliable, works globally, and offers a seamless checkout experience.

 To set it up: